When Supernatural Battles Became Commonplace: Light novels

 The first light novel volume was published on June 16, 2012, by SB Creative under their GA Bunko imprint.
 The series ended with the release of its 13th volume on January 13, 2018.
-Digital light novel publisher J-Novel Club are publishing the series in English.
+Digital light novel publisher J-Novel Club is publishing the series in English.

 Anime

 A 12-episode anime television series adaptation by Trigger aired in Japan between October 6 and December 22, 2014, and was simulcast by Crunchyroll.
 It is directed by Masahiko Ōtsuka, who also handled series composition.
 Satoshi Yamaguchi designed the characters and Elements Garden composed the music.
 The opening theme is "OVERLAPPERS" by Qverktett:II (Haruka Yamazaki, Saori Hayami, Risa Taneda, and Nanami Yamashita) whilst the ending theme is "You Gotta Love Me!" by Kato＊Fuku (Emiri Katō and Kaori Fukuhara).
 The series has been licensed by Sentai Filmworks in North America.